bloominstituteoftechnology/node-db-challenge/README.md

 This section is **optional** and not counted towards MVP.
 Start working on it after you're done with the main assignment.

+Add the remaining CRUD operations for projects and actions.

 Use `knext` to add _data seeding_ scripts for projects and actions.

 Add support for the concept of `contexts`.
 A context is something like _at home_, _at work_ or _at computer_.
 The idea is that some actions require one or more `contexts` in order to be worked on.
 For example, the action of _file income taxes_ may require that you are _at home_, _at computer_ and _online_ so if you are _at work_ and look at the list of pending actions you could do in your current context, filing your taxes will not be one of them.